-Asparagus is more versatile than one might think.
+Asparagus is more versatile than one might think, and it’s why it’s one of my favorite vegetables.

-It can be used in salads, sides, soups, stews . . . .
+It can be used in crisp salads, light sides, delicious soups, hearty stews . . . .

 It can be sautéed, grilled, puréed, steamed . . . .